mloubout/SC20Paper/paper.md

 ## Introduction

 Devito is a symbolic domain specific language (DSL) originally deigned to accelerate research and development in exploration geophysics and more specifically wave-equation based seismic inverse problems.
-The high-level interface, previously described in detail in [@devito-api], is built on top of `Sympy` [@sympy] and is inspired by the underlying mathematics and similar high-level DSLs such as Firedrake [@firedrake] or Fenics [@fenics].
+The high-level interface, previously described in detail in [@devito-api], is built on top of `SymPy` [@sympy] and is inspired by the underlying mathematics and similar high-level DSLs such as FEniCS [@fenics] or Firedrake [@firedrake].
 This interface allows user to formulate wave-equations, and more generally time-dependent partial differential equations(PDEs) in a simple and mathematically coherent way.
 The symbolic API then automatically generates finite-difference stencils from these mathematical expressions.
 One of the main advantages of [Devito] over other finite-difference DSLs is that generic expressions such as spares operations (i.e. point source injection or localized measurements) are fully supported and expressable in a high-level fashion as well.
 The second part of [Devito] is its compiler (c.f [@devito-compiler]), which generates highly optimized C code from the symbolic expressions and compiles it at runtime for the hardware at hand.

 Earlier work introduced Devito for fairly simple problems, such as the acoustic isotropic wave-equation, and limited its applications to simple two-dimensional cases, while the generated code was benchmarked on large-scale three-dimensional problems for single-source experiments.
 In the work we present here, we demonstrate the scalability of Devito to real-world problems such as industry-scale anisotropic subsurface imaging and elastic modeling.
 These proof of concepts highlight two main contributions: First, we show that the symbolic interface and the compiler translates to large-scale adjoint-based inverse problem that require both massive compute, as thousands of PDEs need to be solved, as well as large amounts of memory, since the adjoint state method requires the forward state to be saved in memory.
 Second of all, we demonstrate with an elastic modelling example that [Devito] now fully supports and automatizes vectorial and second order tensorial staggered-grid finite-difference with the same high-level interface previously presented for a scalar field and a cartesian grid.